BlinkDL/RWKV-LM/README.md

 ## Join our Discord: https://discord.gg/bDSBUMeFpc :)

-You are welcome to join the RWKV discord https://discord.gg/bDSBUMeFpc to build upon it :) We have plenty of potential compute (A100 40Gs) now (thanks to CoreWeave), so if you have interesting ideas I can run them.
+You are welcome to join the RWKV discord https://discord.gg/bDSBUMeFpc to build upon it.
+We have plenty of potential compute (A100 40Gs) now (thanks to CoreWeave), so if you have interesting ideas I can run them.
 I am also looking for CUDA gurus to optimize the kernel.
 Thank you.

+Here are some of my TODOs.
+Let's work together :)

+* FP16 inference & training, and scaling to 6B -> 20B -> 66B (there will be compute when we have the infrastructure).
+From the L12-D768 L24-D1024 L24-D2048 results, RWKV scales well.

+* HuggingFace integration, and optimized CPU & iOS & Android & WASM & WebGL inference.
+RWKV is a RNN and very friendly for edge devices.
+Let's make it possible to run a LLM on your phone.

+* Test it on bidirectional & MLM tasks, and image & audio & video tokens.

 Reddit discussion: https://www.reddit.com/r/MachineLearning/comments/umq908/r_rwkvv2rnn_a_parallelizable_rnn_with/